writememe/blog.danielteycheney.com/content/posts/who-do-you-comment-code-for.md

 ## Example code ##

+I try to be as detailed as possible when commenting code.
+Whilst this might seem like a waste of effort, it allows me to leave the code and the original intent in a legible state.
+This can be picked up in a weeks time, but the longer it's left, the higher the chance that context and meaning will be lost without those detailed comments.

 The example code below is a Python function that I had written nearly two years ago: